MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_newdevicewizard_data.md

 ### -field DynamicPages

 An array of property sheet page handles.
-An installer can add the handles of custom property pages to this array.
+An installer can add the handles of custom wizard pages to this array.

 ### -field NumDynamicPages

 The number of pages that are added to the<b> DynamicPages</b> array.

 Because the array index is zero-based, this value is also the index to the next free entry in the array.
-For example, if there are three pages in the array, <b>DynamicPages[</b>3<b>]</b> is the next entry for an installer to use.
+For example, if there are 3 pages in the array, <b>DynamicPages[</b>3<b>]</b> is the next entry for an installer to use.

 ### -field hwndWizardDlg

-The handle to the Device Manager top-level window.
+The handle to the top-level window of the hardware installation wizard .

 ## -remarks

-See the Microsoft Windows SDK for documentation on the PROPSHEETPAGE structure and for more information about property pages.
+<a href="https://msdn.microsoft.com/library/windows/hardware/ff552337">SP_ADDPROPERTYPAGE_DATA</a> is an alias for this structure.